Michael Flynn Helped Robert Mueller in WikiLeaks, Obstruction Probes

 “The defendant even provided a voicemail recording of one such communication,” the filing states.

-Flynn’s sentencing has yet to be determined by Judge Emmett Sullivan, but Mueller’s team has argued for a reduction in his sentence in light of his cooperation.
+Flynn’s sentencing has yet to be determined by Judge Emmet Sullivan, but Mueller’s team has argued for a reduction in his sentence in light of his cooperation.